 10. Flower Beauty Blush Bomb Color Drops in Bubbly

 If you don’t want to shell out for Cloud Paint, this is the dupe everyone raves about.
 Bubbly is a very cool-toned pink blush in a creamy formula.
 It is surprisingly pigmented, so just a tiny dab goes a long way towards giving the skin a natural wash of color.
 It is very lightweight on the skin, so it’s great if you hate the feel of makeup, and it works just well over bare skin as it does on top of foundation.
 You can buy it at Ulta or Amazon.

 11. Jane Iredale In Touch Cream Blush in Clarity

 This stick cream blush has a smooth formula that glides over the skin with ease, to impart a gorgeous pink flush.
 Despite being a cream formula, this blush is not subtle at all.
 It has a neutral-cool undertone, but it is bright and saturated.
 It will show up particularly well on deeper skin tones and may look a little too Barbie-esque on fair skin.
 Order it from Dermstore or Amazon!

 12. NARS Liquid Blush in Orgasm

 Orgasm is an iconic peachy-pink blush that deserves room on every blush list.
 This is a liquid version of the blush that is great if you like a dewier look.
 This moisturizing formula is easy to blend with medium pigmentation, while the warm pink tone is universally flattering with just a hint of golden shimmer.
-Get it at Sephora!
+Get it at Sephora or Amazon!